-The Bank has a well-deserved position in the corporate segment due to its focus on long-term partnership, top-quality financial products and services.
-As at December 31, 2020 according to the consolidated report of commercial banks of Georgia issued by the NBG, the Bank ranked at 10th place by total assets and it has reached market share of 1.12% in the banking sector.
+The Bank has a well-deserved position in the Corporate loans due to its focus on long-term partnership, top-quality financial products and services.
+Concentration levels in banks' gross loan portfolio: SME-43%, corporate-36%, retail-20%.
+Despite amid challenging operating environment bank has managed to increase its gross loan portfolio by 39% where SME served as the main driver of the growth.
+In 2021 SME portfolio increased by 70%, retail up by 34% and corporate up by 17%.
+Bank plans to keep its strategic focus on SME and retail segments in coming years as well.
+As at December 31, 2021 according to the consolidated report of commercial banks of Georgia issued by the NBG, the Bank ranked at 10th place by total assets and it has reached market share of 1.62% in the banking sector.